mmomtchev/Forez/README.md

 According to Jean-Marie de la Mure, he dies on August 12 1239.
 In his chronicles from 1675, de la Mure asserts that Guy IV never had the chance to depart on the Crusade, as he died shortly before its departure.
 On the other side, in the 1860 revised edition of his manuscript, this most likely wrong statement is attributed to an administrative act - the execution of his will - dated May 8 1240.

 The presence of another will, dated August 12 1241 - the same date, but two years later - suggests that his is simply an error.
 August 12 1241 is also the date inscribed on his tomb in the Montbrison church.
-The authors of the 1860 edition also cite a number of administrative acts from another archive - "Trésor des Chartes du Roi" - which contain a number of financial transactions made by his wife - and which indicate that he was absent during this period.
+The authors of the 1860 edition also cite a number of administrative acts from another archive - "Trésor des Chartes du Roi" - which contain a number of financial transactions made by his wife - and which indicate that Guy IV was absent during this period.
 The first mention of his death is in 1241 and the first administrative acts of Guy V are from 1242. ([4], pages 239-241).

-All this means that he likely did depart on the Barons Crusade.
+All this means that Guy IV did depart on the Barons Crusade and died on its way back.

 This theory is also confirmed by another independent source - the Eracles chronicles.
 Book 33, chapter 44 mentions that a new great crusade had departed from France and was awaited in the Holy Land and proceeds to enumerate the knights taking part: *"The count of Forez who was count of Nevers in right of his wife"*. [#5].
 Janet Shirley identifies this count as Guigues V, count of Forez (1203-1241) and Nevers (1239-1241) - and this is clearly Guigues IV according to this paper's numbering.